Redsskull/Knights-and-Creatues/README.md

 # The purpose with this project

 Knights and Creatures is a console based game that let's those who are fans of fantasy immerse themselves in that world and enjoy a nice little adventure.
+The game is for anyone at any age who enjoys playing fantasy role playing games with their friends.
+Children, adults, it really doesn't matter(although some discretion is advised. death does occur in the game).

-The game has a few paths a player can chose that lead to different outcomes.
+The game has a few paths a player can chose that lead to different outcomes. this will lead to replayability. it's lightweight as it is of course, text based.
+This allows for relaxed break time text based RPG gaming that has been around since the 60s.
+I did my best in the making of this game to be loyal to the fantasy idea of it.

 Required technologies for this project: Python

-A live version of this project can be found at this url:
+A live version of this project can be found at this url: https://knights-and-creatures.herokuapp.com/

 # Table of Content